clemcer/loggifly/docs/guide/config-walktrough.md

 ### Keep it simple

-If `global_keywords` are configured and you don't need additional keywords for a container you can **leave it blank**:
+If `global_keywords` are configured and you don't need additional keywords or settings for a container you can **leave it blank**:

 ```yaml
 containers: